Giorojas11/Detection-Lab/README.md

 ### THE ATTACK

-*The Scenario*: The attacker was able to tailgate into SOC's office site and proceed by doing some reconnaissance.
+*The Scenario*: The attacker was able to tailgate into SOC's office site.
 An active ethernet port was found allowing the attacker to connect to the office network.
 John Smith, a new IT employee for SOC, has RDP privileges for their job-role.
-Being a new employee, John was given a simple password that needed to be manually changed as soon as possible.
+Being a new employee, John was given a simple password that needed to be changed as soon as possible.

 1. On my Kali Linux VM, I installed Crowbar, a brute force tool.
 2. I created a soc_project directory on the desktop, pulled the rockyou.txt and copied it to the directory as a new file, passwords.txt.
 I added the password that is used by John Smith's user account in the SOC domain.
 In this attack scenario, the attacker was able to gain John Smith's password.